Sneaker679/geodpy/docs/class_documentation/func_basic.md

 RETURNS - body: `geodpy.Body` ~~ A body containing a fully solved trajectory.

 PARAMETERS
-- coordinates: `geodpy.Coordinates` ~~ Coordinate system to be used.
+- coordinates: `geodpy.coordinates.Coordinates` ~~ Coordinate system to be used.
 - g\_mk: `sympy.Matrix` ~~ Metric of the space-time.
 Needs to use the same coordinates as self.coordinates.
 - initial\_pos: `list[float]` ~~ Initial position of the object to be fed to the `Body` object.
 - initial\_vel: `list[float]` ~~ Initial velocity of the object to be fed to the `Body` object.